lilawr/415-portfolio-project-24/model_card.md

 ## Performance

-Comparing the model to other models the basic model choice had the best accuracy
+Comparing the model to other models, the basic model choice had the best accuracy

 !["Model Performance Compared"](./images/random-forest-compare.jpg)